austy81/azure-blob-storage-foreach/README.md

 # azure-blob-storage-foreach
-Perform operation for each blob in given azure storage or container.
+Perform operation for each blob in given azure storage.

 To connect to your blob storage, create secrets.json in fillowing format: